 This might seem obvious, but to really get to know your garden, you have to spend time in it!
 Regular interaction will help you spot pests early and give you great ideas and hints for the future.
 Knowing your garden will help you grow abundant, healthy produce and sequester carbon for a more stable and livable world for future generations.

-We have over 600 Climate Victory Gardens registered on our website.
+We have nearly 10,000 Climate Victory Gardens registered on our website.
 Join the movement!

 Looking for more Climate Victory Garden tips?
 Join our Climate Victory Gardener’s Facebook group today!